Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

         >**Note:** Training models can take upwards of 30 minutes.

-    1. [Test your dev model](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#create-a-test) using the test data in `testing/audio-and-trans.zip` get the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER).
+    1. [Test your dev model](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#create-a-test) using the test data in `testing/audio-and-trans.zip` to get the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER).
     1. Submit a pull request if the (WER) has improved.

 If the model did not improve, add more training data and test the effect on the model.

 ## Create the Pull Request

-Once you are satisfied with how your development model is performing based on your changes, create a Pull Request to submit those changes to master they are built into the initial model.
+Once you are satisfied with how your development model is performing based on your changes, create a Pull Request to submit those changes to master.

 To create the Pull Request: